Econ890: Topics in Income and Wealth Distribution¶

 Spring 2021.
 Prof. Lutz Hendricks.
 UNC

 Econ890 is a graduate course aimed at PhD students in their second year or higher.
 It is part of the macro field but may be of interest to students specializing in public policy or even applied micro.

-The course will focus the course on wealth and income inequality, mostly within countries.
+The course will focus on wealth and income inequality, mostly within countries.
 The objectives will be:

 - Learn about state of the art research in the area of inequality and perhaps cross-country income differences.